muppet9010/Factorio-Railway-Tunnel/README.md

 Notes on generic mod compatibility:
     - Any mod that moves or removes entities from the map without raising notification events is not supported.

+Blacklisted mods:
+    - Picker Dollies - lets player move entities randomly and life is too short to try and undo all the damage it could do.

 Editor Mode
 ===========